 - Combine and Fold:

-In batches, stir in the dry ingredients into the wet mixture, until just combined.
-Be careful not to overmix—this aids
+Fold the dry ingredients into the wet mixture in two or three additions, stirring until just combined.
+Do not overmix—this helps

-make sure the bread stays light and fluffy.
-6. Then fold in the chopped macadamia nuts and unsweetened coconut flakes.
+maintains the bread a little airy.
+6. Stir in the chopped macadamia nuts and unsweetened coconut flakes.

 - Bake: